|Electronic Resource Licences|

 SwetsWise - Access via either of the links on the e-resources page.
 Once logged in select 'terms and conditions' from the bottom of the page.

 Cambridge Companions Online - Literature and Classics Collection and Shakespeare

-Dawsonera - terms and conditions displayed when you log in
+Dawsonera - terms and conditions displayed when you log in the resource

 IMAGE & SOUND COLLECTIONS